AngelProtocolFinance/cosmos-smart-contracts/contracts/lbp/factory/README.md

 # Factory

-The factory contract can perform creation of astroport-lbp pair contract and also be used as directory contract for all pairs.
+The factory contract can perform creation of halo-lbp pair contract and also be used as directory contract for all pairs.

 ## InstantiateMsg